Diarselimi/billie-shop-plugin-sdk/src/Resources/docs/markdown/tags/CheckoutClient.md

   }
 </script>
 ```

-`session_id` is needed to approve the order and should be known before mounting the widget.
+The `session_id` is needed to approve the order and should be known before mounting the widget.

-Ideally if you are using server side rendering, this piece of code can be inserted into the document `head` with prefilled values.
-Otherwise please ensure there is [XHR request](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest) as soon as possible to your backend to retrieve `session_id`.
+Ideally, if you are using server side rendering, this piece of code should be inserted into the document head with prefilled values.
+Otherwise please ensure there is an [XHR request](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest) as early as possible to your backend to retrieve the `session_id`.

 ### 3. Provide Order Details and Call Mount Method

 Once the user reviews his checkout basket and is ready to pay, he can click on the **Pay with Billie** button.
-When that happens we are expecting the `mount` method to be called.
-Easiest integration would be to inline the call of the function directly on the button, for example:
+When this happens, Billie expects the `mount` method to be called.
+The easiest integration option is to inline the function call directly on the button, for example:
 ```html
 <script>
   function payWithBillie() {